 Interested students are invited to apply to attend the Summer Institute.

 What happens if an interested student is not invited to the Summer Institute?

 Don't worry, there are resources available to help all students succeed during the academic year at Lawrence.
 These resources include peer-tutoring, writing and discussion workshops, academic success courses and specialists, academic counseling, and the Con Brio Music Theory E-Course for music students.
 Students should speak with their academic (faculty) advisor early in the Fall Term to express their interest in any of these resources.

 Does participation in the Summer Institute affect a student's college admission status?

 Not at all.
 The Summer Institute has no bearing on a student's enrollment.
 Since participants have already been admitted to Lawrence through the university's competitive admissions process, we are confident that they possess the potential to thrive at Lawrence.
 The Summer Institute is just one of many supports in place to help students reach their full potential as Lawrence students.

 Can students earn academic credit through the Summer Institute?

-Yes, after successful completion of the two SI courses, participants earn three academic credits for the class UNIC 104: Introduction to Liberal Learning, which can be applied towards graduation.
+Yes, after successful completion of the two SI courses, participants earn six academic credits, which can be applied towards graduation.